-No matter how well engineered your software is, how ready it is to be scaled both vertically and horizontally, once your application is out in the wild, you will need the tools and the means to keep a close eye on it to understand how it behaves under real load, to find the bottlenecks, N+1 query problems and to figure out the failing points when your system goes down.
+No matter how well-engineered your software is, how ready it is to be scaled both vertically and horizontally, once your application is out in the wild, you need the tools and the means to keep a close eye on it so that you can understand how it behaves under real load, how to find the bottlenecks, and query problems and how to determine the points of failure when your system goes down.

-The problem is that your system has so many moving parts that is difficult to make a decision on where to start or even yet what exactly to measure.
+Your system has so many moving parts that it is sometimes difficult to make a decision on where to start or what exactly to measure.
 This problem is somewhat easier once you understand The RED Method, but as you will learn, the RED method on its own doesn’t always provide you with the complete picture.

 - Rate: number of requests per second a.k.a. throughput

 - Errors: number of errors per second a.k.a. number of requests per second that returned a 5xx error